MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Ally Stanley: All Lines All Ways
 	</h4>
 	<p>
 		Look at a map of the London Underground and try to find a path through 12 stations that uses all 11 tube lines.
-Ally first attempted the London ""all lines"" challenge in 2023, then did it some more until he'd tried every possible route.
+Ally first attempted the London "all lines" challenge in 2023, then did it some more until he'd tried every possible route.
 There are more than you might expect.
 Here he shares his findings, tips for future challengers, and some fun facts found along the way.
 	</p>
 <p>
 	<ul>